1. What is the Master Gardeners Association of Alberta (MGAA)?

 2. Why do we need the MGAA?

-- The MGAA was formed in direct response to requests from existing Master Gardeners and Master Gardener students for an organization that would connect gardening enthusiasts across the province and create learning opportunities for experienced individuals who have already completed one of the available Master Gardening programs.
+- The MGAA was formed in direct response to requests from existing Master Gardeners and Master Gardener students for an organization that would connect gardening enthusiasts across the province and create learning opportunities for experienced individuals who have already completed one of the available Master Gardener programs.

 3. What is the MGAA's mandate?